brenrecorder/chatbox/README.md

     <h1>React App template for Codux</h1>
 </div>

-Chatbox with php server (json type)
+Chatbox with php server (json type) for use on your webpage (upload with ftp) don't forget 'chat.php'

 ### `npm install`
 to add the node_modules folder